Sayoriaa/Holy-Unblocker-Fork/README.md

 <img align="left" width="70px" src="https://raw.githubusercontent.com/titaniumnetwork-dev/Holy-Unblocker/master/views/assets/img/icon.png"></img>

-# Holy Unblocker LTS (v6.x.x)

 ![GitHub Actions Status](https://github.com/QuiteAFancyEmerald/Holy-Unblocker/workflows/CI-Production/badge.svg)
 ![GitHub Actions Status](https://github.com/QuiteAFancyEmerald/Holy-Unblocker/workflows/CI-Win/badge.svg)

-Holy Unblocker LTS, an experimental web proxy service, can bypass web filters or 'blockers' regardless of whether the method of censorship is client-side or network-based.
+HUb, an experimental web proxy service, can bypass web filters or 'blockers' regardless of whether the method of censorship is client-side or network-based.
 This includes the potential ability to bypass content blockers overseas, Chrome extensions, localized client firewalls, and network-related filters.

-## You can support Holy Unblocker by starring the repository!
+## You can support HUb by starring the repository!

 This project serves mostly as a proof of concept for the ideal clientless solution to bypassing censorship.
 Being a secure web proxy service, it supports numerous sites while being updated frequently and concentrating on detail with design, mechanics, and features.